diefenbach/django-lfc/docs/developer/tutorials/application/index.rst

 Portlet
 =======

-In order to create a own template you need to create two parts: The python part, which contains the portlet class and the template to present the portlet as HTML.
+In order to create a own portlet you need to create two parts: The python part, which contains the portlet class and the template to present the portlet as HTML.